 This is the only model certified to the THX standard for commercial theaters.
-Contrast ratio is a top-end 600,000:1 and it boasts three LCDs for better picture and colours.
+The contrast ratio is a top-end 600,000:1 and it boasts three LCDs for better picture and colors.
 There are four modes to improve image quality.
-The dual-lumens lighting is plenty bright, but rated for 5,000 hours on the Eco setting.
+The dual-lumens lighting is plenty bright but rated for 5,000 hours on the Eco setting.
 At 18 pounds and nearly two feet wide it’s one of the bigger home models.

 Throw in included 3D glasses on top of the superior image quality and you can look forward to hours of theater-quality entertainment.
 It also has MHL wireless connection for projecting from a tablet or smartphone.
-You will need an MHL adapter or MHL cable along with a wireless transmitter, which don’t ship with the projector.
+You will need an MHL adapter or MHL cable along with a wireless transmitter, which doesn’t ship with the projector.

-So, these are some of the best home theater projectors for home video projection and a enjoying home theater experience.
+So, these are some of the best home theater projectors for home video projection and an enjoying home theater experience.
 If you found this article useful for you, feel free to share your view with us and let us know – Which home theater projector you are using for a long time?

-You might also like: Top 8 Best Apps for Your Home Theater
+- Top 8 Best Apps for Your Home Theater